Nikunja-Barman/Smartphone-market-analysis/README.md

-# Unlocking Smartphone Market Trends: A Data-Driven Analysis
+# Unlocking Smartphone Market Trends: A Data-Driven Analysis👨🏼‍💻📈

 ## MS SQL Server was specifically employed for this project for initial data cleaning and insights drawing.
-Below are the detailed SQL queries that were utilized for performing the analysis.
+Below are the detailed SQL queries that were utilized for performing the analysis.🛢

 ### 1.-- using database
 use smartphone;